NPVoravong/kickstarter/README.md

-# Kickestarter Analysis with Exce;
+# Kickestarter Analysis with Excel

 # Prompt
 Using provided Kickstarter data for around 4,000 projects modify and analyze the data to find any useful markert trends.
 Present findings using graphs and a brief report.